library(tidyverse)

 1 1.15 26279.

+The standard deviation is best thought of as the typical distance of a data point from the mean.
 It is a single, interpretable number on the same scale as the data: seconds for reaction times, pounds for income, points for happiness.

 A small standard deviation means most observations huddle close to the mean; a large one means they wander farther afield.
 When a variable is roughly bell-shaped, we can make even more precise rules of thumb: about two-thirds of values lie within one standard deviation of the mean, about 95% within two, and almost all (99% or more) within three.
 These “68–95–99” benchmarks let you look at a histogram, note the standard deviation, and immediately gauge where the bulk of the distribution should fall.
 Even when the data are not bell-shaped, the standard deviation still carries guaranteed information (see Note 3.7).

-Formal mathematical results tell us that for any distribution, at least \(1-1/k^{2}\) of the observations must lie within \(k\) standard deviations of the mean.
-Thus, at least \(1 - \dfrac{1}{2^2} = 1-\dfrac{1}{4}=75\%\) of values are always within \(k=2\) standard deviations, at least 89% within \(k=3\), and at least 94% within \(k=4\).
-These lower bounds are conservative — the actual areas within \(k\) standard deviations could be much higher — yet they show why the standard deviation remains useful in all distributions: it sets a scale that limits how far most of the data can stray.
+For any distribution, at least \(1-1/k^{2}\) of observations lie within \(k\) standard deviations of the mean.
+Thus at least 75% are within \(k=2\) SDs, 89% within \(k=3\), and 94% within \(k=4\).
+These conservative bounds show why the standard deviation remains useful across all distributions.

 The variance, which is simply the average of the squared gaps before taking that final square root, is less intuitive to read because it lives in squared units, but it underpins the algebra of many statistical methods.
 In day-to-day work, though, the standard deviation is the number that tells you, in the data’s own language, how tightly or loosely the values gather around their centre.